alecsandrova/ConversionAPI/README.md

-# ConversionMicroservice API
+# ConversionMicroservice
-The **ConversionMicroservice** API is part of a university project involving Dataspaces.
+The **ConversionMicroservice** is part of a university project involving Dataspaces.
 This API is designed to convert data from JsonLD format to other formats, such as JSON to CSV or XML.

 ## Technologies
 The ConversionMicroservice API is built using the following technologies:

-* .NET Core
+* ASP.NET Core
 * C#

 ## Endpoints